-Small quantities of almonds usually fit well into most diets, but eating too many can cause side effects.
-Understanding the risks helps you appropriately plan your diet and avoid pitfalls.
+Small quantities of almonds usually fit well into most diets, but eating too many may cause side effects.
+Understanding the risks can help you to appropriately plan your diet, reap the benefits of almonds and avoid the pitfalls.

 If you consume a lot of almonds, particularly on top of a manganese-rich diet, this might trigger drug interactions.
 High quantities of manganese in your blood can interfere with some antipsychotic drugs, as well as antacids, laxatives, blood pressure medications and certain antibiotics.

 Vitamin E Overdose

-It takes a lot of almonds to rise above the tolerable upper limit of 1,000 mg per day, but it is possible, especially if you eat a diet rich in vitamin E foods, such as eggs, fortified cereals, spinach and whole grains.
+It takes a lot of almonds to rise above the tolerable upper limit of 1,000 milligrams per day.
+But it's possible, especially if you eat a diet rich in vitamin E foods, such as eggs, fortified cereals, spinach and whole grains.